 The smallest member of the UK blue family of butterflies the aptly named small blue is a lovely even brown blue colour and happily settles on blackberry bushes whilst you take photos.
 The female is almost all brown but the male shows blue at the base of its wings and on the body.
 The small blue loves limestone or chalk country and is very common where this scenery is seen.

-Free pictures of Large White (Cabbage White) butterflies - Pieris Brassicae
+Large White (Cabbage White) butterflies - Pieris Brassicae

 Beautiful Butterfly or garden pest